enduracode/enterprise-web-library/Documentation/Guides/GettingStarted.md

 	*	Apply some IIS Express configuration

-	*	Copy some files into the `Website` project, and update the project file to reference them
+	*	Copy some web-framework files into the solution

 	*	Generate a few pieces of code in both projects, and update the Web.config file